thecmdrunner/deskreen-virtual-display/README.md

 </details>
 </p>

+And done!
+A virtual display has been created.

+### C. Verify configuration

-### C. Verify if the new output is detected in Display Settings
+Verify that it is detected by the system in the system settings.

 ![Screenshot of Display Settings](https://imgur.com/Ze2tbFP.png)

 # 2. Easy Part!